nicholaswilde/solar-battery-charger/test/cell/README.md

 ### Power

-The power through the resistor can be calculated using Ohm's law.
+The [power](https://en.wikipedia.org/wiki/Power_%28physics%29) through the resistor can be calculated using the following formula.

 `P=IV`